Tip #10: The Value of a Cup of Tea

 Tip #7: Claimants Have a Right to Feel Heard

 We must ensure claimants are heard and their concerns have been validated.
 Claims management can be very involved, with different pieces of information, definitions, and various complex aspects to consider.
-But it’s always important to acknowledge that the claimant has suffered something potentially traumatic and life changing.
+But it’s always important to acknowledge that the claimant has suffered something potentially traumatic and life-changing.
 The event may not always give rise to a payable claim, but it could still have changed the insured's self-perception and may be impacting family members and the wider community.
-It is important the claimant feels the insurer, and all other parties involved in the claim’s management, understands he or she experienced a significant life event, even if it does not rise to the standard of an “event” under the specified policy definition.
+It is important the claimant feels the insurer, and all other parties involved in the claim’s management understand he or she experienced a significant life event, even if it does not rise to the standard of an “event” under the specified policy definition.

 Tip #6: Need to Know vs. Nice to Know

 We must sometimes take a step back in the claims management process and ask: What do we need to know vs. what would be nice to know?
 Claims assessors tend to be nosy and want to understand the full details of the situation and the outcome to date and to evaluate this against patterns we’re used to.
 But sometimes we should ask ourselves if the information is critical to enabling a claim decision, or whether it is just something we’d like to know as an additional piece of information, which may not necessarily be critical.
 It is also sometimes worth looking back at the file for existing information that could be used.
-This information may not belong in the nice-to-know space, but rather could provide enough support to make a decision.
+This information may not belong in the nice-to-know space but rather could provide enough support to make a decision.

 Tip #5: Read What Is Written Not What You Expect to See Written